 Traditional Indian beveragesTraditional beverages include Aam Panna and Aamras, both made from mangoes.
 In addition, Jal-Jeera made from cumin seeds is also a popular beverage used in Pani Puris, and Kashmiri Khawah – a tea made from a spice mix for northern colder regions.
 Furthermore, milk-based drinks include tea, commonly known as chai and coffee is also popular.
 Lassi is a yogurt-based drink either sweet or salted or buttermilk among other variants.
 Nutrient-balancing milk drinks also have an important place in the beverage market in India.
 Brands such as Bournvita, Boost, Complan, and Horlicks were household names.

-Among a myriad of traditional alcoholic drinks, Bhaang and Kallu or toddy seemed to be popular.
-The former is made from buttermilk and cannabis and is commonly consumed during the festival of Holi in the northern regions.
-The latter is tapped from coconut trees in Kerala and surrounding regions.
-Indigenous alcohol of this variety from different parts of the country make up the country liquor segment of India’s alcohol market.
+Among myriad traditional alcoholic drinks, Bhaang and Kallu, or Toddy were also popular.
+The former is made from buttermilk and cannabis and is commonly consumed during the festival of Holi, primarily in the northern regions.
+Moreover, Toddy is a form of palm wine tapped from the flowers of the coconut trees and is famous in the southwestern region.
+Indigenous alcohol of this variety from different parts of the country makes up the country liquor segment of India’s alcohol market.